 But not before we made a final stop.
 Where?
 Miss O had organised bookings at Gjelina in Venice weeks before, and that is where we spent out last hours (dinner around $75 per person).
 You know when Caudalie is doing graffiti, the place is possibly way too cool.
 But we loved it.

-We were sad that our California trip was coming to an end – but the thing about California is that I know that I will always go back.
+We were sad that our California trip was coming to an end – but the thing about California is that I know that I will always go back again and again.
 The mix up with our accommodation really was a fortunate accident and we were delighted to have explored Santa Monica a bit more.

 Until the next time!